What is A j-2 visa?

-The J-2 visa is intended for non-immigrant spouses or children of J-1 exchange visitor who accompany or later join their spouse or parent in the United States.
+The J-2 visa is intended for non-immigrant spouses or children of a J-1 exchange visitor who accompany or later join their spouse or parent in the United States.

 The application procedure for J-2 visas is the same as the application process for J-1 visas.
 The sponsor of the program must approve the accompaniment of the spouse or child, who will be issued their own Form DS-2019.
 The J-2 visa holder can accompany their J-1 spouse or parent into the United States, or they may choose to join them later.
 The visa is granted at the discretion of the consulate.
 J-2 applicants are required to pay a separate visa fee to schedule an embassy interview but are not required to pay the SEVIS I-901 fee.